Healthy Homes Assessment Thorndon

 Draught Stopping Thorndon

-Draughts are a major cause of less temperature in households.
-A humid house will cost more to heat, which means wasting energy and resulting in higher bills.
+Draughts can lead to lower temperatures in households.
+A cold house will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you are able to feel external air flowing in or the sound of a clear draught emanating from a crack or a gap that is, it is likely to be a gap or an opening that requirements sealing in the way you can.
-Large gaps and cracks should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit within the house need the sealing.
-In the case of an open fireplace isn’t used it could cause draughts, and must be sealed from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever imaginable.
+If you are able to feel external air flowing in or the air is clear from a crack or a gap, then it’s likely to be a gap or hole which requirements sealing in any way.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit within your house need the sealing.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for ensuring such draughts are eliminated as far as possible.

-There is no need to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the structure when the house is heated and cools so that they can still be shut and opened, rather than sticking.
-We will check all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building when the home heats and cools, to allow them to be closed and opened instead of instead of being stuck.
+We will inspect the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections